TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning.workspace/microsoft-machinelearning-workspace-manage.md

   ownershipid="AzureML_AzureMachineLearningServices" />
 # Managing associated resources (storage, key vault, container registry, app insights)

 All workspaces consist of a set of associated resources (storage account, key vault, container registry, application insights).
-During workspace provisioning, you can choose to either create them as new resources or select existing resources.
+During workspace provisioning, you can choose either to create them as new resources or tp select existing resources.

 ## **Recommended Steps**

 ### **Problem with storage account**

-If you are facing issues with the associated storage account, to check the following settings:
+If you have issues with the associated storage account, check the following settings:

 - Hierarchical namespaces are not enabled on the storage account.
 Hierarchical namespaces are not yet supported in Azure ML.
 - The storage is not a premium account.
 Premium accounts are not yet supported in Azure ML.